Is This Me?™ The 3-Word Question That Votes for Your True Self

 We make thousands of decisions daily, most happening unconsciously.
 We're not alone in this.
 And we don't have to stay there.

-The Space Between Stimulus and Response
+The Space Between Trigger and Action

 There's this moment when someone asks you something.
 Or your phone lights up with a notification.
 Or a decision needs to be made.